Sadie Sigfstead sets the pace in a resurgence of women’s cross-country at Villanova

 ‘Ups and downs’

-Many of the lessons that Sigfstead passes on to her younger teammates are ones that she learned the hard way.
+Many of the lessons Sigfstead passes on to her younger teammates are ones she learned the hard way.
 She battled health setbacks during her first two cross-country seasons at Villanova.
 The worst, a hip injury as a sophomore, cost Sigfstead most of the year.

-“I felt like I was always so stressed, and I spread myself so thin,” Sigfstead recalled.
+“I felt like I was always so stressed, and I spread myself so thin,” Sigfstead said.
 “I thought that just showing up to practice and doing the workouts was all I needed to be doing.”

 “Even through all those ups and downs, [Procaccio] didn’t lose sight of my potential,” Sigfstead said.
 “She believed I could come back and be good.
 And one of her specialties as a coach is that she really teaches you to believe in yourself.”